VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 data center servers are based on x86 architectures, enable Starling X in an x86 optimized OS could be an option).
 The current build system under STX does not support the transition to other OS based on rpm or deb files.
-In order to give full support for other operating systems we are proposing to make changes on the current build model and generate isolation of source code vs build metadata for the STX flock services.
+In order to give full support for another operating systems we are proposing to make changes to the current build model and generate a speration of source code vs build metadata for the STX flock services.
 All this with the aim of making it easier for others to understand and contribute to our project.
 The order of what operating support first, either Ubuntu or Clear Linux is out of the scope of this specification.

 Problem description
 ===================